 Firefighters can “draft” from a natural or man-made pond or stream but they need that “Float Dock Strainer” to make sure debris from that water source does not destroy their truck’s pumps.

-If you have a pond on property should you invest in a Float Dock Strainer that your local Fire Department can use, or that you can use yourself?
+If you have a pond on a property should you invest in a Float Dock Strainer that your local Fire Department can use, or that you can use yourself?

-Your local rural fire responder needs all this equipment: Folding Tanks, Float Dock Strainers, 4 inch hoses for going between tanks, Supply Line Holders, and so much more.
+Your local rural fire responder needs all this equipment: Folding Tanks, Float Dock Strainers, 4-inch hoses for going between tanks, Supply Line Holders, and so much more.
 Ask your local fire department if they have all this at hand when you speak to them.

 This is genuinely a lot to think about, and I want to thank Battalion Chief Scott McLean of CAL FIRE for looking over this and contributing quite a bit.
 To quote Battalion Chief McLean:

 “I think working together can help continue to educate the public especially those that own the local wineries and vineyards.
-In other words the message to the public is “Help Us – Help You”.
+In other words, the message to the public is “Help Us – Help You”.